LAION-AI/CLIP_benchmark/README.md

 The template file can be either in the usual format https://github.com/LAION-AI/CLIP_benchmark/blob/main/clip_benchmark/datasets/en_zeroshot_classification_templates.json or in the CuPL format https://github.com/LAION-AI/CLIP_benchmark/blob/main/clip_benchmark/datasets/cupl_prompts.json to have class-specific prompts.
 In the case of the CuPL format, the classnames file will not be used, thus one only needs to provide the template file `--custom_template_file`.

-For instance, the prompts from the CuPL paper https://arxiv.org/abs/2209.03320 for ImagetNet-1k can be used this way:
+For instance, the prompts from the CuPL paper https://arxiv.org/abs/2209.03320 for ImagetNet-1k can be used this way    :

 `clip_benchmark eval --dataset "imagenet1k" --model ViT-B-32 --pretrained laion400m_e32 --custom_template_file cupl_prompts.json`